 By taking part in The May 50K, you will help continue that work, supporting our involvement in international research collaborations such as the Patient Reported Outcomes in MS (PROMS), an initiative that aims to develop a global, unified view on PROs to enhance their use and impact in MS research and healthcare.

-Register Interest today as an individual, a social team or a workplace team.
+Register today as an individual, a social team or a workplace team.

 Essential Medicines